opensvc/docs.opensvc.com/source/agent.man.svcmgr.rst

 	                     operate only on service in the specified status (up/down/warn)

 	              -c, --cluster
 	                     option to set when excuting from a clusterware to  disable  safety net

+	              --color=COLOR
+	                     colorize  output.  possible  values  are : auto=guess based on tty presence, always|yes=always colorize, never|no=never colorize

+	              --cron used by cron'ed action to tell the  collector  to  treat  the  log entries as such

+	              --daemon
+	                     a flag inhibiting the daemonization. set by the daemonization rou‐ tine.

+	              --debug
+	                     debug mode

+	              -p, --parallel
+	                     start actions on specified services in parallel

+	              --waitlock=PARM_WAITLOCK
+	                     comma-separated list of resource tags to limit action to

+	              -h, --help
+	                     show this help message and exit

+	              --remote
+	                     flag action as triggered by a remote node. used  to  avoid  recur‐ sively triggering actions amongst nodes

+	       svcmgr compliance show ruleset

+	              show compliance rules applying to this node

+	              --onlyprimary
+	                     operate only on service flagged for autostart on this node

+	              --onlysecondary
+	                     operate only on service not flagged for autostart on this node

+	              -s PARM_SVCS, --service=PARM_SVCS
+	                     comma-separated list of service to operate on

+	              --status=PARM_STATUS
+	                     operate only on service in the specified status (up/down/warn)

+	              -c, --cluster
+	                     option  to  set when excuting from a clusterware to disable safety net